LeeChunHao2000/ftx-srm-auto-staker/README.md

 ## Log

-You can check the logs in log.txt, it will look like:
+You can check the logs in log.txt, it will looks like:

     [20200928 22:53:30 INFO    ] API Set Up Success
     [20200928 22:53:30 INFO    ] SRMS Balances Check